ronnn-ddr/sandwich_shop/README.md

 ## Using the Project

 - **Quantity Control**: Use the "Add" and "Remove" buttons to adjust the number of sandwiches (max 10 by default).
-- **Size Selection**: Toggle between "Footlong" and "Six-inch" using the SegmentedButton.
+- **Size Selection**: Toggle between "Footlong" and "Six-inch" using the switch.
-- **Bread Type**: Select from white, wheat, or wholemeal (currently set via code; can be extended to UI).
+- **Bread Type**: Select from white, wheat, or wholemeal using the dropdown menu.
+- **Toasting**: Toggle between toasted and untoasted using the switch.
 - **Special Requests**: Enter notes in the text field (e.g., "no onions, extra pickles").
+- **Price Display**: View the total price of your order in the `OrderItemDisplay` widget, calculated based on quantity and size.
-- **Order Display**: View the current order in the `OrderItemDisplay` widget, showing quantity, size, and bread type.
+- **Order Display**: View the current order details in the `OrderItemDisplay` widget, showing quantity, size, bread type, and notes.

-The app uses `OrderRepository` for state management, ensuring quantity changes are validated and persisted.
+The app uses `OrderRepository` for state management and `PricingRepository` for price calculations, ensuring changes are validated and updated in real-time.

 ## Running Tests